elijahnicpon/UnderstandingPolymorphismLab/README.md

 # Welcome!
 If you're new to Git/GitHub, this is a README, and it's pretty self-explanatory.
 You read it.
 If anyone cares, these are typically written in Markdown, an open-source markup language that adds formatting to plaintext documents.
 [Here's the documentation if you want to learn more.](https://www.markdownguide.org/cheat-sheet/)

 I'm gonna go ahead and say you'll get the most from this in an IDE.
 IntelliJ will probably be the easiest to set up out-of-the-box.
+If you have VSCode set up that works too.
 - It may ask you to set up an SDK.
 Click the button and click one.
 I guess technically Java 11 is the right one for this course but it doesn't matter for this exercise.
 - The "Search Everywhere" feature will be your bestie.

 Lastly, this lab is intended to be a review.
 If any of the words Abstraction, Polymorphism, or Casting are new to you, close this page and figure those out first.
 I'm not trying to be mean I just know this isn't good enough to teach it to you.